legalmonster/wordpress-cookie-plugin/README.txt

 * Up to 1000 pages scanned
 * Custom Pop-up styling

-Learn more about Legal Monster and how we can help you on your compliance journey at [legalmonster.com](https://legalmonster.com).
+Learn more about Openli and how we can help you on your compliance journey at [openli.com](https://openli.com).

 == Installation ==
-Legal Monster’s plugin is really easy to install.
+Openli’s plugin is really easy to install.

 1. [Download the WordPress plugin](https://cta-service-cms2.hubspot.com/ctas/v2/public/cs/c/?cta_guid=8514972c-7631-4d4c-8c55-1cf457007d10&signature=AAH58kEisH-Lpt02eRXt2u5jjzWKrBu7uQ&placement_guid=2650feed-7cf3-42a1-9a95-b183f0bf9794&click=e31f9bb9-c262-4271-be84-ef261c30ba15&hsutk=508f78e502c16f4604a6652a142312d1&canon=https%3A%2F%2Fwww.legalmonster.com%2Fguides%2Fwordpress-cookies&utm_referrer=https%3A%2F%2Fwww.legalmonster.com%2Fguides&portal_id=8812093&redirect_url=APefjpH--O4nQiFC62ANUOqqp_KaTJLhzNbcgdGU4nGGqYiMxgMXC6XHTT7an_8997MxYdPR5WnWxub98Jm_aYFMtSxUqF41ohJmHilYzrwUj7X_FSQDwoncIAb8ibqj-b92-7CjbN0SCIk2P38ohLaxMQNTymMtADLCGcwqcBTK3GZewhIOD4rnM6OhWkBczwhLNz1C6p55Z3TZ8c0WLC2ir0wFjdnjjdpsE38ZeHNUivsLqJSjgs6xCSPC3iXsJTP6RbewHLWY&__hstc=194863538.508f78e502c16f4604a6652a142312d1.1619075418272.1626100309670.1626158149634.98&__hssc=194863538.5.1626158149634&__hsfp=3363115851) or install via the WordPress.org plugin directory.
 2. Activate the plugin through the ‘Plugins’ menu in WordPress
-3. Go to the plugin in the WordPress dashboard, then you will need to create a free account on Legal Monster’s website.
+3. Go to the plugin in the WordPress dashboard, then you will need to create a free account on Openli’s website.
-4. Create a Cookie pop-up in Legal Monster and save the public key.
+4. Create a Cookie pop-up in Openli and save the public key.
-5. Insert the public key in your WordPress Legal Monster plugin
+5. Insert the public key in your WordPress Openli plugin
-6. That’s it - now Legal Monster’s cookie plugin is installed on your WordPress site.
+6. That’s it - now Openli’s cookie plugin is installed on your WordPress site.

 ## Videos